tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 ```

 Now, assets are precompiled only when there are changes to the files that affect
-them and we saved a few minutes in our deployment.
+them and we saved a few minutes in our deployments.

 The downside to this approach is that we have to keep
 `locations_affecting_assets` updated according to the changes to our Javascript